djalbat/occam-styles/README.md

 * [How to turn off ligatures and contextual alternate characters in CSS](https://github.com/cormullion/juliamono/issues/159#issuecomment-1453900328)

+Only the regular font face is being used currently.

 ## Building

 Automation is done with [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
 The pertinent commands are: